cid-doc/cid-doc.github.io/README.md

 The default shares.xml file contains some examples for defining the mounting of common SMB shares.
 See the pam_mount <a href="http://pam-mount.sourceforge.net/pam_mount.conf.5.html">documentation</a> for more information on its configuration.

 ### Automatic mapping of shared printers <a name="map_printers" />
+The basis for automating the mapping of shared printers is to use the `lpadmin` command within [logon scripts](#Logon_scripts).

+The **lpadmin** is a command-line utility that configures printers or print classes for the **CUPS**, which is currently one of the most commonly used print systems in Linux distributions.
+With it you can easily add, remove, or even set a printer as default on the Linux system.

+Generally, management of system printers through lpadmin is only allowed to the root user or users who are members of a specific group used by CUPS, whose name may vary from one Linux distribution to another.
+Because of this, setting a printer mapping for a user account that is not in the local CUPS administration group can only be done in the [logon_root.sh](#logon_lroot.sh) script.

+##### Example:
+	# Mapping printer-01 to the administrator user:
+	[[ "$USERNAME" == "administrator" ]] && lpadmin -p printer-01 -E -v ipp://printserver/ipp/printer-01 -m everywhere

 ## Troubleshooting <a name="Troubleshooting" />
+This section describes known cases related to the program.

+### Hostname longer than 15 characters <a name="Hostname" />
+Due to a limitation inherited from the NetBIOS API, hostnames cannot contain more than 15 characters (more information <a href="https://support.microsoft.com/en-us/kb/909264">here</a>).
+If necessary, adjust the hostname of the Linux computer before attempting to join the domain.

+### Graphic Mode Login Managers <a name="Login" />
+In certain Linux distributions, some login managers in their default configuration do not list users who are in a remote source and/or do not have options so that the credentials of those users can be informed through a prompt or text box.
+In such cases you should consult the manual of your distribution or of the login manager in question to see if these options are available and what settings should be made.
+If necessary, install a new graphical login manager.

 >Release 1.1.2 2021-05-15
 >